saptarshibasu/cassandra-study/README.md

   * **TWO** - Returns the most recent data from two of the closest replicas
   * **THREE** - Returns the most recent data from three of the closest replicas
   * **LOCAL_ONE** - Returns a response from the closest replica in the local datacenter
   * **SERIAL** - Allows reading the current (and possibly uncommitted) state of data without proposing a new addition or update.
 If a SERIAL read finds an uncommitted transaction in progress, it will commit the transaction as part of the read.
-Similar to QUORUM
+Similar to QUORUM (Used with LWT)
   * **LOCAL_SERIAL** - Same as SERIAL, but confined to the datacenter.
-Similar to LOCAL_QUORUM
+Similar to LOCAL_QUORUM (Used with LWT)
 * A client may connect to any node in the cluster to initiate a read or write query.
-This node is called a coordinator node
+This node is called a **coordinator node**
 * If a replica is not available at the time of write, the coordinator node can store a hint such that when the replica node becomes available, and the coordinator node comes to know about it through gossip, it will send the write to the replica.
 This is called **hinted-handoff**
 * Hints do not count as writes for the purpose of consistency level except the consistency level of ANY.
 This behaviour of ANY is also known as **Sloppy Quorum**
 * The coordinator node contacted by the client application forwards the write request to one replica in each of the other datacenters, with a special tag to forward the write to the other local replicas